headblockhead/dotfiles/README.md

 ### What does it use?

 The install uses Gnome as the desktop manager, with dconf rules managed by home-manager.
-It includes almost everything I need and/or needed for most of my projects.
-It includes a fully set-up neovim, along with a nice terminal emulator, the Unity game engine and a lovely zsh powerline prompt.
+It includes a fully set-up neovim, along with a nicely configured terminal emulator, the Unity game engine, a lovely zsh powerline prompt and much more!

 ### Installation reminders: